STAT540-UBC/seminar-01/sm01_intro_to_git.md

 1.  **Commit** changes locally
 2.  **Push** to GitHub
 3.  **Submit** the repository on Gradescope

+You can find more details and tips on the [submission guide](https://stat540-ubc.github.io/submission_guide.html) page of the course website.

 ## Final notes and some additional resources